BobHarper1/open-data-tips/README.md

 * If you have tabular data, output it as a **CSV file** rather than as a PDF or Excel file
 * When outputting CSVs from, say Excel, make sure that every table gets its own CSV file.
 Only put **one table in each CSV file**.
 * Try to keep the tables **as simple as possible**.
 If you need to add explanations of the data to improve understanding, it is good to include this in accompanying notes on a webpage or a separate text file, rather than trying to include it in data file itself.
 * For CSV column headings, try to use **short, self-explanatory titles**.
-If this is too difficult, explain column headings in accompanying notes.
+If this is too difficult, explain column headings in accompanying notes, or a data dictionary.
+* **Don't use commas in numeric values** (e.g. 1,000).
+These can confuse some computer programmes.
 * **Steer away from using prefixes and suffixes within cells**.
   * Instead of using '1.40 ltrs' in each cell of a column, just use 1.40, and denote the column as being measured in litres.
   * If there are a number of measures for each cell (e.g. litres, millilitres, grammes), create a new column and denote the measure in that column: